bookhutt/sml_ranked_poll/README.md

 * type: python sml_ranked_poll.py

 ### Outcome
-The ranked order winner is Tammy Forrest with 21.5 votes!
+The ranked order winner is Moose Meadows with 9.0 votes!
-The pass-the-post winner is Tammy Forrest with 18 votes!
+The pass-the-post winner is Moose Meadows with 8 votes!